xaviachristi/earthquake-monitor/planning/mvp.md

 - Subscription service

 ## Solution Characteristics
-- Solution hosted in the cloud
+- Solution hosted on the cloud

 ## Pipeline
 - Extract, transform and load modules
-- Load module must output data that can be used by notifications service
+- Load module must output data that can be used by the notifications service
 - Pipeline script
 - Containerised
-- Ran on continous schedule
+- Ran on continous schedule every minute
-- Pipeline runs every minute.

 ## API
 - API for querying historical earthquake data